electricimp/STN1110/README.md

 **STN1110.reset()**

 Performs a soft reset of the STN1110.
 This is a blocking call that will return when the STN1110 interface is ready to use.
 This method may throw an exception if initializing the device fails or times out.

+**STN1110.setBaudRate(baud)**

+Sets the baud rate to 'baud'.
+This is a blocking call, when it returns the STN1110 is now operating at the new baud rate, unless an exception is thrown.
+Exceptions will be thrown if commands are currently executing, if the baud rate is deemed invalid by the STN1110 or if another error occurs while setting the baud rate.

+**STN1110.getBaudRate()**

+ Returns the baud rate the uart interface is currently operating at

 **STN1110.getElmVersion()**